ardilyce/CS310_Project/README.md

 ## About The Project

-Phishing scams are becoming increasingly sophisticated, making it difficult for everyday users to distinguish between legitimate and malicious messages.
-This vulnerability puts people at constant risk of financial loss, data theft, and account compromise.

-**PhishGuard** is designed to be a simple, fast, and effective first line of defense.
-It empowers users to quickly verify suspicious content by providing an instant risk score (from 0 to 100).
-By leveraging OCR, content analysis, and a unique community-powered reporting system, our goal is to help users make safer decisions before they click a dangerous link or give away sensitive information.

-This app is built for everyone, especially:
-* Users who are not tech-savvy, including older adults.
-* Any daily smartphone user on iOS or Android.
-* Office workers who are frequent targets of email-based scams.
+To combat the growing threat of phishing, **PhishGuard** offers an immediate first line of defense.
+Our mobile app allows you to quickly analyze suspicious messages by pasting text or uploading a screenshot.
+In seconds, you get a clear risk score from 0 to 100, empowering you to identify and avoid dangerous scams before you click.

 ---